LAGNIZE/LAGNIZE/README.md

 - 👋 Hi, I’m Alexey Demichev aka LAGNIZE
 - 👀 I’m interested in web techologies and development, gadgets etc.
-- 🌱 I’m currently learning JavaScript, Vue3 framework.
+- 🌱 I’m currently learning JavaScript Vue framework.
 - 💞️ I’m looking to collaborate on interesting projects regarding web techologies with a single person or a team.
 - 📫 How to reach me - TG: @alex_demichev